 From now on, Windows VPS updates will only be downloaded and installed manually.

-2- Stop the automatic updates through Windows Server Powershell.
+2- Stop Automatic Updates Through Windows Server Powershell.

 Search for Windows Powershell and run it in the search section of your RDP server.

 Type the sconfig command in the Powershell and press Enter.
 Some settings will appear.
-Type 5 which is Windows Update Setting and it is on Download-only status in my system and press enter.
+Type 5 which is Windows Update Setting and press enter.